tranthaison1231/son-tran/README.md

 - 🔥 Astro
 - 🎨 Tailwind CSS with typography plugin
 - 🎉 TypeScript
-- ✏️ ESLint compatible with .astro files
+- ✏️ Biome with .astro files
-- 🛠 Prettier compatible with .astro files
 - 🦊 Husky
 - 🚫 lint-staged
 - 🚨 Commitlint
 - 🔧 One-click deploy on Netlify (or, manual if you prefer)

-ESLint with:

-- Airbnb styled guide
-- TypeScript compatible
-- Astro compatible
-- Automatically remove unused imports
-- Import sorting
-- Tailwind CSS plugin

 ### Philosophy